Support through the KIT publication fund

 In 2014 KIT became a member of SCOAP³ - a world wide open access initiative which makes publications in the field of high energy physics freely accessible.
 The publication charges are paid for by KIT.

 As a result of DEAL, all publications by KIT authors (Corresponding Authors) are published Open Access in the publisher's subscription journals.
 In pure OA journals, authors receive a 20% discount on APCs.
 These APCs can be financed through the KIT Publication Fund.
+Please click here for information on the submission process.
+Please enter KIT's account code when submitting your article: D402.

 Applying for support